DigitalPhonetics/IMS-Toucan/README.md

 and in the call to the train loop function to the language ID that matches your data.

 Now navigate to the implementation of the *train_loop* that is called in the pipeline.
-In this file, find the function called *get_atts*.
+In this file, find the function called *plot_attention*.
 This function will produce attention plots during training, which is the most important way to monitor the progress of the training.
 In there, you may need to add an example sentence for the language of the data you are using.
 It should all be pretty clear from looking at it.